 In fact whatever type of policy you're on, or even if this is your first dog insurance policy we encourage you to at least get a quote.
 Our simple online screening tool lets us provide a quote relevant to your dog's health and can give you an insight into how insurers assess risk.

 Now this is quite interesting.
 Naturally we're not permitted to provide advice during the sales process but we want to share with you some research.

 When studying our competitors we found a number of them offered very high vet fee limits, and used this as a method of promoting superiority of cover.
-So we decided to look at some data to understand the likelihood of a high claim and obtained an anonymous sample of 21,255 recent claims.
+So we decided to look at some data in 2021 to understand the likelihood of a high claim and obtained an anonymous sample of 21,255 recent claims.
 From this we identified: -

 To draw your attention to the flipside, this means more than 98% of claims in our sample would have fallen within a £4,000 vet fee limit.
 So why the high limits?
 We think it's all about perceived benefit.

 Although a pet insurance policy has other benefits, the main risk to insurers comes from medical treatment.
 If they provide a vet fee limit of £15,000 and charge you the client £80 per month (i.e. £960 per annum) then potentially they're covering more than 15 times your outlay.
 Likewise, if their limit is £8,000 then it's more than 8 times your outlay.
 Sounds attractive?
 The reality is that the average claim is under £1,000 (or £782 in our data sample).

 K9's default limit of £4,000 should therefore be sufficient to take care of several average claims, or maybe one very high claim.
 If insurance for your breed is expensive one option is to increase the policy excess from £100 up to a maximum of £500.
 We also let you choose your vet fee limit between £1,000 and £8,000.